It is my mission to support women in bringing out the best in themselves.

 I earned my MA in Human Development and challenged myself to understand how we thrive and build resiliency.
 When I got promoted into leadership roles, I was thrust into a world where I needed to take a stand, call out bad behavior and lead my team to make powerful impacts.
 The "nice girl" part of me was in trouble.

 I learned that I could lead with kindness, empathy and connection while having difficult conversations, voicing unpopular ideas and empowering my team to do their best work.
-I learned that I can create magic in company culture, where teammates show up with their full selves, transcending the vulnerabilities of the workplace, moving through conflict in productive ways and working together with genuinely productive teamwork.
+I learned that I can create magic in company culture, where teammates show up with their full selves, transcending the vulnerabilities of the workplace, moving through conflict in productive ways and working together with genuinely inclusive and productive teamwork.